elm-fluent/elm-fluent/docs/tutorial.rst

 We need the ``a`` elements to be embedded in translatable text (as discussed above — we don't want to split this text up).
-But we also need a way to attach those event handlers to the anchors (and we need to ensure we don't mix up those event handlers).
+But we also need a way to attach those event handlers to the anchors, and we need to ensure we don't mix up those event handlers.

-(Also, we got lazy above and didn't handle the case of a single message very well - we'll fix that as we go).
+(Also, we got lazy above and didn't handle the case of a single message very well — we'll fix that as we go).

 This is probably one of the most complex examples you'll come across, so the next section will be a little bit heavy.
-But if you can manage this you can manage anything.
+But if you can master this you have the tools to handle any similar situation.

 Let's start with a first attempt at our FTL message: